vivianjohnson2122/vjohnson_senior_honors_thesis/README.md

 different impacts that certain mechanics have on the outcome of a swing, and how players and coaches can use that to their advantage.

+# Shiny App

+A Shiny App was made using R inorder to visualize how changing one aspect of a player's swing can alter the predictions that the model makes for their statistics for the season.
+The app allows the user to filter and search by player.
+Upon selecting a player, the user can view distributions for their key hitting statistics that are used in the model (swing length, bat speed, and launch angle).
+The user can then use sliders to alter the values that the model uses for each aspect of a swing.
+Using those updated values, the SMOTE model will make new predictions.
+The model would calculate the predicted number of singles, doubles/triples, and homeruns the player would be expected to hit with those statistics.
+Then, the user can view side by side bar graphs of their actual statistics for the season, what the SMOTE model originally predicted them to hit, and what the model would predict with the altered statistics.
+The purpose of this app was to visualize the impact that altering certain parts of the swing could have on overall outcomes for the season.

 # References